redstone-finance/redstone-near-connectors/README.md

 In simple terms, NEAR is **blockchain for everyone**.

-To learn more about the NEAR blockchain checkout out [official NEAR documentation](https://docs.near.org/)
+To learn more about the NEAR blockchain checkout out the [official NEAR documentation.](https://docs.near.org/)

 ## 🚀 Getting started